ozdemirozcelik/pairs-api/README.md

+# TO BE UPDATED
-# Pairs-API V2 for trading stocks (single or pairs), deployed on Heroku
+# Pairs-API V3 for trading stocks (single or pairs), deployed on Heroku

-Version 2 of the RESTful API built from the ground-up with Python.
+Version 3 of the RESTful API built from the ground-up with Python.
 Pairs-API catches and stores webhooks from trading platforms such as Tradingview.

 Deployed in Heroku for testing purposes: